debanjan-giri/BillingBackend/README.md

 # POS APP Backend ( MVC architecture )

-**Billing Backend** is a robust Node.js application designed with MVC architecture, offering RESTful APIs for seamless management of authentication, bill creation, category management, food items, and more.
+**Billing Backend** is a Node.js application designed with MVC architecture, offering RESTful APIs for seamless management of authentication, bill creation, category management, food items, and more.

 ## Technology used